wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

 For attachments with files, you have to use the `upload` property.
-Which uploads your attachment and you can access the attachment using the `url` property of the attachment.
+It uploads your attachment.
+You can access the attachment using the `url` property of the attachment.

-Now that your attachment is ready to be sent, you'll learn how to create a preview of the same next.
+Now that you have your attachment, next,  you'll learn how to create a preview of the attachment next.

 ## Previewing Custom Attachments

 For audio, you'll need a UI with a play functionality so that you can listen to the audio that has been sent.
-For playing you'll use the android `MediaPlayer` for playing the audio file.
+For playing you'll use the Android `MediaPlayer` for playing the audio file.

 This is how you composable will be: